Sitebase/degiro-automation/README.md

 * This repository is based on an unofficial API of DeGiro.
 This means that this can potentially break in the future resulting in no more orders getting executed.
 * I'm not responsible for any flaws in this repository.
 At the end this code is trading with real money so use it at your own risk.

-## Buy me a coffee
-Other companies ask a 1% portfolio fee on an annual basis for such an automation.
-You can decide yourself what it's worth to you.